This program qualifies for up to $8,000 in tuition assistance.

-Mandatory orientation for the RN and LPN to RN students admitted into the program for the Fall 2019 semester is scheduled for Thursday, July 18, 2019.
+Mandatory orientation for the RN and LPN to RN students admitted into the program for the spring 2020 semester is scheduled for Thursday, Dec.
+12, 2019.
 This is an all-day event.

 Next, complete the Nursing Application Form.
 Below, you will find details on basic requirements and documents you need to complete a successful application.

 Math requirement is met by one of the following:

 - Test into college-level math determined by Moraine placement test.

 - ACT score in Math of 20 or higher OR SAT score of 520 or higher.

 - Completion of MTH096 or MTH098 with a grade of “C” or higher at Moraine.